ajdeziel/linear-select-algorithm/README.md

-# linear-select-algorithm
+# Implementation of LinearSelect: An sorting algorithm running in linear time
-An implementation of a linear time selection algorithm using medians of medians pivot selection method
+This program was designed for an assignment in a university level algorithms and data structure course.
+The code was originally derived from a template of a QuickSelect algorithm, with the task being to convert it so that it would run in linear time.
+This was to be accomplished by choosing the sorting algorithm's pivot using the median of medians method.